therkildsen-lab/data-processing/markdowns/adapter_clipping.md

 ## Notes

   - `Trimmomatic` options are currently hardcoded.
 Please submit a GitHub issue if you would like them to be customizable.
+  - If your have more than one type of adapter sequences in your data (e.g. when libraries prepared using different protocols are pooled together), make sure that you divide the fastq list by adapter sequence type, and run them separately (since their associated adapter sequence files are different).
+After this step of adapter trimming, you combine them again.